arogers25/MusicPlayer/README.md

 - Various GUI elements that allow for a wide range of app control
 - Input system to make handling mouse and key presses easier than default Processing
 - Color, font, and shape customizability using Style class
-- Uses no external libraries
+- Uses no external libraries (besides Processing)
 - AppEngine files can be copied directly into projects and be used immediately

 # File Layout